1. The History of the Davis Cup

 Who Has Qualified for the 2019 Davis Cup Finals?

 Croatia, France, United States and Spain qualified for the 2019 Davis Cup as semi-finalists in last year’s edition.
-Argentina and the United Kingdom arrive at Caja Mágica as the two wildcards.
+Argentina arrived at Caja Mágica as the wildcard.
 This meant that there were 12 spots up for grabs in the February qualifiers, contested by the best teams that hadn’t already sealed a place in Spain.

 Here’s what happened: